jbx-protocol/juice-docs-v2/docs/user/legal/Juicebox/guiding-principals.md

 "Affiliate" means, with respect to any Person, any other Person controlling, controlled by, or under common control with such Person; in such context, "control" means the possession, directly or indirectly, of the power to direct the management or policies of another, whether through the ownership of voting securities, by contract, or otherwise.

-"Agreement" means this Guiding Principles Agreement of mDAO DAO.
+"Agreement" means this Guiding Principles Agreement of JBDAO DAO.

-"DAO" means mDAO DAO, a Nevada unincorporated nonprofit association.
+"DAO" means JBDAO DAO, a Nevada unincorporated nonprofit association.

 "DAO Expenses" has the meaning ascribed to that term in Section 7(b)(i).